What Sustainability means to WesCEF

 WesCEF continues to support the local communities in which it operates.
 This investment supports long-term sustainability of its businesses and helps build a reputation as a good corporate citizen and employer of choice.

-Protecting the natural environment remains one of WesCEF’s priorities and ensures the future sustainability of its operations.
-WesCEF recognises that its businesses have an important role to play in addressing legacy waste and climate change and that its actions may deliver economic, social, and environmental benefits over the long term.
+Protecting the natural environment remains one of WesCEF’s priorities and ensures the future sustainability of our operations.
+WesCEF recognises that our businesses have an important role to play in addressing legacy waste and climate change and that our actions may deliver economic, social, and environmental benefits over the long term.

 Cultivating an inclusive culture that values our people and their contribution